Pumping Tips

 Picking a suitable breast pump depends on which stage you’re at, as well as your personal circumstances, your baby’s needs, and your attitude to breastfeeding and expressing.
 Take a look at the scenarios below and see which one applies to you.

-Some babies can’t breastfeed because they find it difficult to latch or suck, perhaps because they were born prematurely, have special needs, or are poorly.
+Some babies can’t breastfeed because they find it difficult to latch or suck, perhaps because they were born prematurely, have special needs, or are sick.
 Some mothers and their newborns have to be separated for medical treatment.
-And some mums want their baby to have the benefits of breast milk but don’t feel able to breastfeed.
+And some moms want their baby to have the benefits of breast milk but don’t feel able to breastfeed.

 “The key to producing sufficient breast milk in any of these situations is to start using a Symphony hospital-grade double electric breast pump with initiation technology within hours of the birth,” says Nania.